Skip to Content

 Children With Special Needs

-School Liaison Officers provide information about installation and community programs and services, make referrals to the Exceptional Family Member Program, and offer assistance in navigating the administrative systems within local education agencies.
+School Liaisons provide information about installation and community programs and services, make referrals to the Exceptional Family Member Program, and offer assistance in navigating the administrative systems within local education agencies.
 Your child should be enrolled in the Exceptional Family Member Program (EFMP) if he or she has special needs.
 EFMP Liaisons can be reached by calling 775-426-3333.
 The number for EFMP Navy Headquarters is (866) 827-5672.

 *This is a mandatory program for any family member who has special medical, educational, developmental, and/or emotional need or concern.